 The actual hospital is the result of an addition of architectonical pieces that answer to programmatic needs, technological and scientific advances.
 In consequence, this has created a maze of buildings and flows.
 Our proposal tries to retake the initial idea of a complex.
 The idea of the connector building recovers the proposal of the axe between the existing and the new buildings.
 It wants to take aside the idea of joining buildings and punctual expansions and understand the hospital as a totality.
 This will generate necessary connections for the correct operation of the different levels, avoiding the uncontrolled growth of small pieces without relation.
 We propose a building with a core that will reorganize the actual vertical and horizontal flows as well as working as a linking element between the new and the existent.

 Therefore we want to rescue the intention of the patio and natural lighting in each of the spaces, an element of vital meaning in the healing process.
-With this unifying strategy, our proposal is not only an expansion it turns to be an organizing and bounding element.
+With this unifying strategy, our proposal is not only an expansion it turns to be organizing and bounding element.

-The new building more than reorganizing the existent hospital, it states a clear segregation of the future spaces.
+The new building more than reorganizing the existent hospital, it states clear segregation of the future spaces.
 A building only for inpatients and the others for ICU and intermediate care; they differ in form and size because of their special functional requirements.
-Joined in their form only in the base by the main lobby, both buildings work as one when they connected by bridges, stairs and ramps.
+Joined in their form only in the base by the main lobby, both buildings work as one when they connected by bridges, stairs, and ramps.
 The bridges allow an easy connection, direct and adaptable to all differentiated flows.

-The building´s image is an important element for the iconic design.
-Through its materiality and configuration, the façade leaves its condition of only working as a skin and turns to be an element of meanings and functions; it turns to be an element of identity for the foundation, configuring an integral element of the whole campus.
+The building´s image is an important element of the iconic design.
+Through its materiality and configuration, the façade leaves its condition of only working as skin and turns to be an element of meanings and functions; it turns to be an element of identity for the foundation, configuring an integral element of the whole campus.
 We will use a brick façade that will allow the proper integration of the actual language of the hospital, raising the idea of sobriety in the architectonical design.
 On the other hand, the facades innovation in which the brick would not be used as a structural element but as an aesthetical one.
-The mudejar configuration will generate particular ambiences inside of the building.
+The Mudejar configuration will generate particular ambiances inside of the building.
 The disposition of the bricks will let natural light come in different levels and intensities.
 This façade allows the use of the brick wall as a membrane that helps to have a semi-private relation with the exterior.
-The relation with the outside increases when having windows from bottom to top, the highs of the windows change because the person who spends more time in the room is a lay down the patient and needs to have a view from the bed.
+The relation with the outside increases when having windows from bottom to top, the highs of the windows change because the person who spends more time in the room is laid down the patient and needs to have a view from the bed.
 The patients have the possibility to look to the city, the mountains, and the sky.
-On the back of the brick skin, there is a glazed skin to prevent pollution, contamination, noise and weather isolation for a really temperature and sound control.
+On the back of the brick skin, there is a glazed skin to prevent pollution, contamination, noise and whether isolation for a really temperature and sound control.

 It is the patient who gives sense to the hospital and he has to be in the first place always.
 In the second place, it is the staff that requires adequate ambiances to do their work with the best attitude.
 A third group is a population that goes to the building for different reasons.
 Our conceptual proposal is to do a high, singular and emblematic building.
 We understand the foundation need as an architectonical idea and not a conventional hospital.